trickerer01/NM/README.md

   - If resulting file full path is too long to fit into 240 symbols, first the tags will be gradually dropped; if not enough title will be shrunk to fit; general advice is to not download to folders way too deep down the folder tree

 5. Using 'file' mode
-  - Although not required as cmdline argument, there is a default mode app runs in which is a `cmd` mode
   - `File` mode becomes useful when your cmdline string becomes **really long**.
 For example: Windows string buffer for console input is about 32767 characters long but standard `cmd.exe` buffer can only fit about 8192 characters, powershell ‒ about 16384.
-File mode is avalible for both `pages.py` and `ids.py` modules, of course, and can be used with shorter cmdline string as well
+File mode can be used with shorter cmdline string as well
-  - `File` mode is activated by providing 'file' as first argument and has a single option which is `-path` to a text file containing actual cmdline arguments for used module's cmd mode:
+  - `File` mode is activated by using 'file' subcommand and has a single option which is `-path` to a text file containing actual cmdline arguments:
-    - `python pages.py file -path <FILEPATH>`
+    - `nm file -path <FILEPATH>`
   - Target file has to be structured as follows:
     - all arguments and values must be separated: one argument *or* value per line
     - quotes you would normally use in console window to escape argument value must be removed
-    - only current module arguments needed, no python executable or module name needed, `cmd` mode can be omitted
+    - only actual arguments needed
       ```
+      pages
       -start
       1
       -end